asansottera/anvik/README.md

 If you use Anvik for your research, please cite the following paper, which will be presented at ValueTools 2013:

 Andrea Sansottera, Paolo Cremonesi,
-*Optimal Virtual Machine Allocation with Anvik*,
+*Optimal Virtual Machine Scheduling with Anvik*,
 [To appear] Conference on Performance Evaluation Methodologies and Tools (ValueTools), 2013
 <a href="http://home.deib.polimi.it/sansottera/bibtex/sansottera2013anvik.bib">Bibtex</a>